slsa-framework/slsa/docs/spec/v1.1/levels.md

 <dt>Requirements<dd>

+-   Software Producer:
--   Software producer follows a consistent build process so that others can form expectations about what a "correct" build looks like.
+    -   Follow a consistent build process so that others can form expectations about what a "correct" build looks like.
+    -   Run builds on a build platform that meets Build L1 requirements.
+    -   Distribute provenance to consumers, preferably using a convention determined by the package ecosystem.
+-   Build platform:

--   Build platform automatically generates [provenance] describing how the artifact was built, including: what entity built the package, what build process they used, and what the top-level input to the build were.
+    -   Automatically generate [provenance] describing how the artifact was built, including: what entity built the package, what build process they used, and what the top-level input to the build were.

--   Software producer distributes provenance to consumers, preferably using a convention determined by the package ecosystem.

 <dt>Benefits<dd>